Data Profiling and Notifications in DQS

 The Matching and Export steps of the Matching activity

-DQS does not provide profiling statistics for the Domain Management activity.
+DQS doesn't provide profiling statistics for the Domain Management activity.

 Profiling Data by Activity